Asso-MO5/virtual_micral_n/BUILD.md

 The CMAKE reacts to these environment variables:

-* MICRAL_WARNINGS sets up the warnings for compilation.
+* You can override default warning settings by using the MICRAL_WARNINGS environment variable.
 Recommended value is:
     * For GCC: MICRAL_WARNINGS="-Wall -Werror -Wno-unknown-pragmas -Wno-unused-variable"
     * For Clang: MICRAL_WARNINGS="-Wall -Werror -Wno-unknown-pragmas -Wno-unused-variable"
     * For other compilers: not tested yet
+* If not set, default settings are applied

 Reasons for exceptions: